projectsbyif/data-permissions-catalogue/_patterns/up-front-consent.md

 title: Up-front consent

-category: Consent
+category: Permission and consent

 images:
   - url: /images/up-front-consent.svg

 alt: A list of data a service has permission to access.

 examples:
   - title: Google Play Store